Summary of Rights and the Formal Grievance Processes

 - An opportunity for both parties to review the Investigative Report which summarizes the information obtained in the investigation

 Process A determines whether or not policy violations were committed by the Respondent via a hearing.
 Both parties must participate in a live hearing and submit to questioning (cross-examination) by the other party’s Advisor.
-Failure to submit to cross-examination omits any prior testimony the party shared in the investigation.
 An independent Decision-Maker will preside over the hearing and use the Final Investigative Report and the information gathered in the hearing to determine whether or not policy violations were committed by the Respondent.

 Process B determines whether or not policy violations were committed by the Respondent via the Investigators who conducted the investigation.
 At the conclusion of their investigation, the Investigators determine whether it is more likely than not that the Respondent committed policy violations.